Expert Aggregation for Financial Forecasting: Data and Methodology

-Aggregation of experts is a sequential forecasting framework mixing several expert advice \citep{cesa2006prediction}.
-The algorithm provides as forecast a convex combination of the outcomes from a finite set of experts, where the weights are set according to a chosen rule\footnote{Note that instead of considering convex combination of expert, some rules allow model selection aggregation problem (see \cite{wintenberger2017optimal}).}.
-Aggregation allows to consider different classes of forecasting models in a robust and deterministic approach.
+Experts aggregation is a sequential forecasting framework allowing to mix several forecasting models in a robust approach \citep{cesa2006prediction}.
+The algorithm provides as forecast a convex combination of the outcomes from a finite set of experts, where the weights are computed according to a chosen deterministic policy\footnote{Note that instead of considering convex combination of expert, some policies allow model selection aggregation problem (see \cite{cesa2006prediction,wintenberger2017optimal}).}.
+Let $f^1,...,f^K$ be $K$ online experts providing bounded estimations (so that losses are bounded as well).
+Aggregation aims at finding the optimal online convex combination with weights $w_{k,t}\in S$ where $S$ is a closed and bounded subset of $\mathbb{R}^K$.
+In the following $S=\{w_k\in\mathbb{R}^K_+, \sum_{k=1}^Kw_k=1\}$.
+The performance of the online aggregation procedure is measured by the cumulative error $\sum_{t\geq0}\ell(y_{t+1}, f_{w,t}(x_{t+1}))$ between the target $y_{t+1}$ to be predicted and the mixture's forecast $f_{w,t}(x_{t+1})$.